Guide to tourist attractions, temples, hotels, transportation

 Old Market Street – 古市街

 Lugang’s Old Market Street has to be my favorite pedestrian alley on the island.
 You just see so much while strolling down the atmospheric narrow lanes; artists painting Chinese fans and writing calligraphy on lanterns, preserved Qing dynasty buildings, elders sipping tea or playing Mahjong… The settings seem to come straight out of Tintin’s Blue Lotus adventure.
-It all looks so… Chinese!

 Make sure you don’t miss Nanjing Palace and Elders Hall at the northern end of the alley.
 Both sites are rich in colors and will bring you attractive photographic subjects.
 If nothing happens when you get there, be patient and wait.
-Something will present itself – a parade, crazy folk rituals, some guy doing a Chinese dance… Just wait and get your camera ready.
+Something will present itself – a parade, some folk rituals, some guy doing a Chinese dance… Just wait and get your camera ready.

 Nine-Turns Lane – 九曲巷

-South of Market Street, you’ll find First Market, an outdoor traditional bazaar that sells Taiwanese snacks and cheap Chinese dishes.
+South of Old Market Street, you’ll find First Market, an outdoor traditional bazaar that sells Taiwanese snacks and cheap Chinese dishes.
 Nothing too fancy here… Grab a plastic stool and enjoy your meal while watching the crowds walk by.

 From here, you can walk to Longshan Temple through Nine-Turns Lane – a narrow, winding alley lined with some of the oldest houses you’ll see in Taiwan.